bigeasy/cadence/diary.md

 In fact, if arity is zero, we can skip gathering.

-## Contine and Out Callbacks Outgoing
+## Continue and Out Callbacks Outgoing

 Now I don't like the `step(label)` construct, nor `step(label())` to create a callback that continues.
 I've removed `step(null)`, so either I reintroduce it,